kalachlegends/fast_postman_collection/README.md

 end
 ```

-## mix commands
+## Mix commands

-mix fs.get_collection:
-This command generate in your directory file with collection
+- mix fs.get_collection: _This command generate in your directory file with collection_

 ## Todo

 - [ ] filtering in mix fs.get_collection

-- [ ] more testing structs generate
+## You like the idea?

+If you like the idea of the library, write in this "issue" on github and I will add this functionality as soon as I have free time.

+## Changelog

+- 0.1.8: Exclude null entries in Request Header, fix for full paragraph and update documentation for library
+- 0.1.7: Added support for including endpoint descriptions in Postman collections
+- 0.1.6: Previous version